Web Loom logo

 // packages/mvvm-core/src/viewmodels/RestfulApiViewModel.ts

-import { map, startWith } from 'rxjs/operators';
+import { signal, computed, type ReadonlySignal } from '@web-loom/signals-core';

 import { RestfulApiModel } from '../models/RestfulApiModel';